TEAM-Data-Engineers/CHCHFR-Data-Collection/README.md

 # CHCH-Fuel-Recommendator Data Collection

-This repository contains DAGs for the CHCH-Fuel-Recommendator project, which collects data from various fuel stations and stores it in a PostgreSQL database.
+This repository contains DAGs for the CHCH-Fuel-Recommendator project, which collects data from various official websites of fuel stations and stores it in a PostgreSQL database.
 The project is structured to run daily data collection and update fuel prices.
+This is the Data472 course group project of TEAM, which is the first stage of collecting data and store in Postgresql.

 ## Project Structure